alindl/whiteboardbot/README.md

 Screw the rod to some (wooden or metal) plate, screw that plate to the ceiling.
 Screw that rod with the screw thread adapter to the camera.
 Watch out regarding the length of the table, the pipes/AC stuff and the projectors can interfere with the line of sight of the camera.

-## Fix the Errors

-See Known Issues

 ## Sound

 To change the volume, use the command `alsamixer` over the shell, which will show a GUI inside the shell where you can change that.
 You may have to press `F6` to change to the correct sound card aka sound device that you want to change the volume of.
-Maybe make this

 ## Picture Quality